embiimob/Sup/README.md

 launch example altcoin mazacoin using the buttons provided   https://github.com/mazacoin/maza

-** all transactions in this trading demonstration were entered using   http://Apertus.io
+** all transactions and objects in this trading demonstration were entered using   http://Apertus.io

 *** see example transaction JSON files to begin testing the entry and trading of your own blockchain objects and comments